 ArcGIS is GIS software for visualizing, managing, creating, and analyzing geographic data.

-ArcGIS is currently available on Library computers at Bennett Library, in the Library and labs at SFU Vancouver, and in the Surrey Fire Fighters Lab at SFU Surrey.
+ArcGIS is currently available on Library computers at Bennett Library, in the Library and labs at SFU Vancouver.

 SFU students, staff, and faculty may download Esri's ArcGIS software suite for use on their own computer through our university-wide Education Site License.
 ArcGIS only runs in a Windows operating system.
 Mac users, please read this page, which details some options for running Windows on your machine.